The Rise of HTTPS Phishing

 These assaults frequently take the guise of innocent-looking e-mails, texts, or websites that trick users to click on malicious links or download harmful contents.

-The Evolution of HTTPS
+The evolution of HTTPS

 The secure version of the HTTP protocol, known as Hypertext Transfer Protocol Secure (HTTPS), is used to send data from your browser to the website you're connected to.
 Sensitive information stays private and is difficult for hackers to access thanks to HTTPS, which encrypts the data that is transmitted.